The Beastmaster

 The Beastmaster is a 1982 sword and sorcery film directed by Don Coscarelli and starring Marc Singer, Tanya Roberts, John Amos and Rip Torn.
-Loosely based on the 1959 novel The Beast Master by Andre Norton, the film is about a man who can communicate with animals, and who fights an evil wizard and his army.
+Loosely based on the 1959 novel The Beast Master by Alice "Andre" Norton, the film is about a man who can communicate with animals, and who fights an evil wizard and his army.

 Commercially, The Beastmaster was not considered a box office success during its original cinematic run, but later received extensive television exposure and success on cable in the American market on channels TBS, TNT, and HBO.
 The original film spawned two sequels as well as a syndicated television series that chronicled the further adventures of Dar.

 Plot

 In the kingdom of Aruk, witches tell high priest Maax [/ˈmeɪ.æks/ MAY-aks] a prophecy that he will die at the hands of King Zed's unborn son.
-Maax sends one of his witches to kidnap and kill the child, but before she can, a villager rescues the child and raises him as his own son in the village of Emur.
-Named Dar, the child learns how to fight and develops his ability to telepathically communicate with animals.
+Maax sends one of his witches to kidnap and kill the child.
+The witch magically transports the child from his mother's womb and into a cow.
+Later she cuts the baby out of the cow and brands it with the mark of Ar, and is about to sacrifice him when a villager rescues the child and raises him as his own son in the village of Emur.
+Named Dar, the child learns how to fight and, having been brought into the world by an animal through magic, he develops the ability to telepathically communicate with animals.
 Years later, a fully grown Dar witnesses his people being slaughtered by the Juns, a horde of fanatic barbarians allied with Maax.
 Dar, the only survivor of the attack, journeys to Aruk to avenge his people.
-In time, Dar is joined by a golden eagle he names Sharak, a pair of thieving ferrets he names Kodo and Podo, and a black tiger he names Ruh.
+In time, Dar is joined by a golden eagle he names Sharak, a pair of thieving ferrets he names Kodo and Podo, and a black "panther" he names Ruh.